 Pest description and damage Carpenterworms are the larvae of a large mottled gray and black moth whose size ranges from 1.75 to 3.0 inches in length.
 The caterpillars are white to pinkish-red with a dark head and are 1 to 3 inches long when mature.
 The caterpillars bore in the trunk and main branches.
 Discolored or bleeding limbs, branch dieback, and lumpy or gnarled trunks may be indications of carpenterworm infestation.
-Typical symptoms of elm infestation are sawdust-like material (frass) and wood chips mixed with loose webbing on or around infested trees is typical.
-Trees with severe carpenterworm infestations are susceptible to wind breakage and may need to be removed.
+Typical symptoms of elm infestation are sawdust-like material (frass) and wood chips mixed with loose webbing on or around infested trees.
+Trees with severe carpenterworm infestations are susceptible to wind breakage and need to be removed to reduce risk.
 Infestations may kill trees eventually.

 For biology, life history, monitoring and management